django-cms/django-cms/docs/how_to/namespaced_apphooks.rst

 Apphook configurations
 **********************

-Namespacing your apphooks also makes it possible to manage additional database-stored aphook configuration, on an instance-by-instance basis.
+Namespacing your apphooks also makes it possible to manage additional database-stored apphook configuration, on an instance-by-instance basis.